nrkno/sofie-core/packages/documentation/docs/user-guide/dictionary.md

 The Pieces inside of a Part determines what's going to happen, the could be indicating things like VT:s, cut to cameras, graphics, or what script the host is going to read.

 :::info
-You can TAKE the next [Part](/user-guide/dictionary.md#part) by pressing F12 or the Numpad Enter key.
+You can TAKE the next part by pressing _F12_ or the _Numpad Enter_ key.
 :::

 #### Next Point